giammarcoPiccoliExt/multilanguage_base_documentation/docs/en/Administration.md

     - Create a service account
         1. Login to https://console.redhat.com
-        2. On the top right click the ' Settings → Service Accounts → Create service account.
+        2. On the top right click the ' Settings â†’ Service Accounts â†’ Create service account.
-        3. Enter Name and Description ⇢ Create.
+        3. Enter Name and Description â‡¢ Create.
         4. Copy Client ID and Client Secret (the secret will no longer be shown).

     - assign permissions
-        1. Go to Settings → User Access → Groups
+        1. Go to Settings â†’ User Access â†’ Groups
         2. Create a group containing the following permissions/roles:

     | Servizio| Ruolo consigliato|